-Around this time, Gibson were planning big changes with regard dealer authorisation.
+Around the middle of 1980, Gibson were planning changes in their distribution, specifically with regard dealer authorisation.
 Models were to be placed in a 'series'; either Professional, Firebrand, or Sonex [Not to be confused with the older models of the same name].
-There had long been a waiting list to become a Gibson dealer, and the Sonex series was to be a separately authorsied line, (and branded as Gibson Guitar Co. rather than just Gibson) presumably to allow more dealers.
+There had long been a waiting list to become a Gibson dealer, and the Sonex series was to be a separately authorised line, (and branded as Gibson Guitar Co. rather than just Gibson) simply to allow wider distribution, without upsetting existing dealers.
 Each series followed the good (Deluxe), better (Standard), best (Custom) concept.
 So theoretically any instrument could have nine versions.
 This system was never fully adapted, but it does explain why, in the case of the 335-S, the Custom (traditionally the top of the range) is a lesser instrument to the Deluxe, and why many 335-S have the word PROFESSIONAL on the truss rod covers.

 Launch prices were $499 (Standard), $599 (Custom) and $699 (Deluxe).
 Perhaps a Professional series 335-S Standard or Custom would have been manufactured, had the instrument been more sucessful.
 The Standard had disappeared from price lists by April 1981, and the Custom by June 1982.
 No 335-S models were shown in the January '83 price lists.